30 October, 2023

-Last year, for Black History Month, we wrote about pupils' learning and wellbeing experiences, looking at the ethnic and racial disparities in English schools.
-We have continued to collect data over the 22/23 academic year on crucial areas of pupils' experience and wellbeing and will look at some of the changes over the last year.
+Last year Black history month, we wrote about pupils’ learning and wellbeing experiences, looking the ethnic and racial disparities in Englishh schools.
+We have continued to collect data over the 22/23 academic year on crucial areas of pupils’ experience and wellbeing and will look at some of the changes over the last year.

 Representation in the curriculum